 This means that, if you switch providers sooner, you are more likely to secure more comprehensive coverage elsewhere - something that might save you hundreds, if not thousands, of pounds in the long-term.

-You can find out whether you could be saving money on your life insurance costs using Compare Cover.
-It's free, fast, and allows you to instantly view and compare quotes in one simple search.
+You can find out whether you could be saving money on your life insurance costs by comparing quotes with our impartial life insurance comparison tool.
+It's quick and easy to use, and allows you to instantly view and compare quotes in one simple search.